telerik/maui-docs/controls/datetimepicker/commands.md

 xmlns:telerik="http://schemas.telerik.com/2022/xaml/maui"
 ```

-## Settings Commands
+## OK and Cancel Buttons

 Through the popup or the drop-down, users can pick a date and time.
-The date and time value must be confirmed or rejected with the **OK** or **Cancel** buttons located in the popup/drop-down.
+The date and time value must be confirmed or rejected with the **OK** or **Cancel** buttons located in the popup or drop-down.

 The DateTimePicker allows you to add a custom logic for the `Accept` and `Cancel` commands which are executed when the **OK** or **Cancel** buttons are clicked.

-* `AcceptCommand`(`ICommand`)&mdash;Defines the command, which confirms the current selection of the picker and closes the popup/drop-down.
+* `AcceptCommand`(`ICommand`)&mdash;Defines the command, which confirms the current selection of the picker and closes the popup or drop-down.
-* `CancelCommand`(`ICommand`)&mdash;Defines the command, which rejects the current selection of the picker and closes the popup/drop-down.
+* `CancelCommand`(`ICommand`)&mdash;Defines the command, which rejects the current selection of the picker and closes the popup or drop-down.

-You can apply the `Accept` and `Cancel` commands for popup mode by setting the `PopupSettings` and for drop-down mode by setting `DropDownSettings` property of DateTimePicker.
+You can apply the `Accept` and `Cancel` commands for the popup mode by setting the `PopupSettings` property of the DateTimePicker.
+For the drop-down mode, use the `DropDownSettings` property.

 **1.** Define the control and add the commands to the `PopupSettings`.